Governor of Córdoba, Argentina

+This is a list of the governors of Córdoba.
+The Governor of the Argentine province of Córdoba is the highest executive officer of the province.

+Federal interventors

 Under the constitutional doctrine of federal intervention, a federal interventor (also intervenor or intervener) has been appointed to govern Córdoba Province, Argentina, on several occasions.
-On some occasions the federal interventor was named Governor of Córdoba.
+On some occasions the federal interventor was formally named Governor of Córdoba.

 There are six series of interventors corresponding to the six federal interventions, each itself a product of a military coup d'état.
 These six coups d'état resulted in de facto governments.